leonitousconforti/tinyburg/README.md

 ## About Tinyburg

 Tinyburg is a collection of javascript projects centered around the mobile game TinyTower by Nimblebit.
 What started as a small idea, wanting to be automatically entered into the raffle every hour, has grown over time into this monorepo.
-This monorepo is separated into two different folders, the /packages folder and the /apps folder, the difference between them being that projects in the /packages folder are generally public and published to npm whereas projects in the /apps folder are not.
-Nothing relevant to Tinyburg is in the /common folder, that is just a place where rush (the monorepo tool) stores some data.
-More documentation for each project can be found on their individual readme

 The initial desire for creating this library came from wanting to build an application that automatically entered me into the raffle every hour.
 While I am aware that you could achieve some of the same results by running Tiny Tower on your computer with an emulator like blue stacks and writing a simple script to make your mouse enter the raffle every hour, that really wasn't as exciting/what I really wanted to do.
 Some notable projects I found on GitHub that take this approach include [Cydia--Script-TinyTowerBot](https://github.com/egold555/Cydia--Script-TinyTowerBot), [TinyClicker](https://github.com/filadog/TinyClicker), [SortTinyTowerWorkers](https://github.com/andagr/SortTinyTowerWorkers), [Tiny-Tower-Bot](https://github.com/CeHaga/Tiny-Tower-Bot), and [tiny-tower-bot](https://github.com/jacdavwill/tiny-tower-bot).
 I looked pretty hard on GitHub but these 5 projects were the only things I could find that had code pushed to them and were somewhat functioning.
 Tinyburg, however, is unique because it enables you to do anything you can do on the mobile game and more from anywhere with an internet connection without needing to open the app.
 Not to mention there are some things that you simply cannot do with just an emulator, mouse scripts, and screen recording/video processing.
 Tinyburg achieves all this by utilizing the same API that Tiny Tower to make requests to Nimblebit’s servers.